avaframe/AvaFrame/docs/moduleOut3Plot.rst

 --------------

-:py:func:`out3Plot.outQuickPlot.generatePlot` creates two plots, one plot with four panels, first dataset, second dataset, the absolute difference of the two datasets and the absolute difference capped to a smaller range of differences (ppr: +- 100kPa, pfd: +-1m, pfv:+- 10ms-1).
+:py:func:`out3Plot.outQuickPlot.generatePlot` creates two plots, one plot with four panels, first dataset, second dataset, the absolute difference of the two datasets and the absolute difference capped to a smaller range of differences (ppr: +- 100kPa, pft: +-1m, pfv:+- 10ms-1).
 The difference plots also include an insert showing the histogram and the cumulative density function of the differences.
 The second plot shows a cross- and along profile cut of the two datasets.
 In addition to the plots, a dictionary is returned with information on the plot paths,